H4NM/PythonProjects/README.md

 Also using Tkinter, a message can be encoded within an image.
 The following py-file allows for encoding and decoding.
 However, as of now it may only produce encoded .png files.
 Although, this also means that it can encode jpg/jpeg/png files and save them to .png.
 In addition, there's also the possibility of reading the messages.

+### Caesar cipher.py
+Script for using substutitution encryption technique caesar cipher that shifts characters in a message.
+Allows for encoding of input with desired number of shifts.
+For decoding a message, prints all possible combinations incase the number of shifts is unknown.